vsphere-tmm/vsphere-supervisor/airgapped/air-gapped.md

 - Upload Kubernetes release OVAs to a Content Library.
 - Create vSphere Namespace(s) for VKS Clusters(s).
 - Configure the air-gapped Admin host in the air-gapped environment.
-- Mirror an Enterprise OCI registry with the relevant container images to be used by the platform.
+- Mirror an Enterprise OCI registry with the relevant container images for the platform.
 - Install the relevant Supervisor Services.
 - Deploy the VKS Cluster(s).
 - Deploy the Tanzu Packages on the VKS Cluster(s).